Abjad/presentations/acm2015codegeneration/outline.md

 ## A canonical description of Abjad formatting

 Traverse and collect.

 As we collect, there are rules determining what is collected.

 From where do the rules derive?
 Western Notation and LilyPond.

+Code generation and domain-specific knowledge govern the collection system at traversal-time.

 - Input is a score tree - an Abjad data structure.
 - Output is a string in a subset of LilyPond syntax.